 Waiting even just one more minute can be the difference between life and death.
 Do not let another second go by without reaching out to us.
 You do not have to go it alone.
 We can help.
 Call us right now.

-If you think that you or your loved one may have a problem with Ambien and you believe that Ambien dependence treatment is needed, then call the professionals at 12 Keys Rehab today at 844-551-7016.
+If you think that you or your loved one may have a problem with Ambien and you believe that Ambien dependence treatment is needed, then call the professionals at 12 Keys in Florida today at 800-338-5770.
 Our trained and caring staff is standing by to help you in any way that we can.